 Nothing is more frustrating than feeling like you’re in the dark about your own case.
 A good attorney prioritizes clear and consistent communication.
 If a lawyer is difficult to get ahold of from the start, frequently cancels meetings, or doesn’t return your calls and emails in a timely manner, this is a sign of what’s to come.
 You should feel like a priority, not an inconvenience.
 While you will likely interact with paralegals and other staff, you should have reasonable access to your attorney.
 If you’re already struggling to get a clear answer or a simple callback, it’s best to find a legal team that makes it easy to get in touch.

-Key Questions to Ask in Your First Consultation
+Questions to Ask During Your First Consultation

 Your first meeting with a personal injury lawyer is more than just a chance to tell your story—it’s an interview.
 You’re deciding if this is the right person to represent you during a vulnerable time.
 Being prepared with the right questions helps you make an informed choice and find an attorney who truly fits your needs.
 These key questions will help you understand their process, their assessment of your situation, and what you can expect moving forward.